 including cricket, sportshall athletics, multi-skills, football, netball, rugby, tennis and Pudsey Olympics.

-We work closely alongside Leeds Esprit gymnastics club, Annie’s Dance and Next Generation Football, in school, to deliver further opportunities for our children.
+We work closely alongside gymnastics coaches, an external Street Dance club and Next Generation Football, in school, to deliver further opportunities for our children.

 We are extremely proud to have gained a School Games GOLD mark and a Silver Quality Mark from the Youth Sport Trust, in recognition of the PE provision and outcomes for children, both curricular and extra-curricular that we provide here at Southroyd.